-When referring back to the guidelines, always use “Control+F” in Windows or “Command+F” in Mac to look for the keywords contained in the exam.
+When referring back to the guidelines, always use “Control+F” in Windows or “Command+F” in Mac to look for the keywords contained in that question.

-While appearing for the test, you don’t have to complete every questions of that part in one sitting.
+While appearing for the test, you don’t have to complete every question of that part in one sitting.
 This applies to all parts of the exam.

 Finish a question ( which may have multiple sub-questions), then hit “submit and stop”, take a break, and restart the test again.

-You have 90 mins to complete each set of question ( for all parts of the exam) before the question expires.
+You have 90 mins to complete each set of questions ( for all parts of the exam) before the question expires.